Mount Desert Island, Maine

 • Native Americans lived, fished and camped here beginning over 5,000 years ago.

-Greg A. Hartford, photographer, author, publisherEach time I drive along Route 3 between Ellsworth and Trenton on my way to Mount Desert Island, and start seeing Cadillac Mountain in the distance, I get a flood of memories and emotions whose roots span many decades.
-These often involve an old uncle, my grandfather, or my sisters, brothers, or cousins.
-The associated images of those times flash along a road that leads to an island, a place so unique that people “from away” and even long time “Mainers” return there each year.
-Having just one road on and off somehow adds to the mystique.
-My passion for photography grew largely from the desire to show others the exceptional landscapes and seascapes that exist here.
-When I first reach Mount Desert Island from the mainland, there is an immediate choice to make.
-“Shall I go straight or shall I go left?”
-Straight goes to the interior through Somesville, possibly to Northeast Harbor or Southwest Harbor.
-Taking that immediate left follows the northern coastal part of MDI until arriving right in Bar Harbor.
-When I plan on doing some photography, it usually starts very early, well before the sun rises.
-What I want to capture determines whether I “take the left, or continue straight.”
-Either way is a sure winner.
+Greg A. Hartford, photographer, author, publisherWhenever I drive along Route 3 between Ellsworth and Trenton on my way to Mount Desert Island, the sight of Cadillac Mountain appearing in the distance stirs a rush of memories and emotions rooted in a shared family history spanning decades.
+These memories often involve an old uncle, my grandparents, or my siblings and cousins.
+The images from those times flash along a road leading to an island so unique that it draws both people from afar and longtime Mainers back year after year.
+The fact that there is only one road on and off adds to its mystique.
+My passion for photography largely originates from a desire to showcase the area's exceptional landscapes and seascapes.
+Once arriving on Mount Desert Island from the mainland, an immediate decision presents itself: Should I go straight or turn left?
+Continuing straight takes you through the interior via Somesville, possibly reaching Northeast Harbor or Southwest Harbor.
+Turning left follows the island's northern coast, passing through Salisbury Cove and Hulls Cove, before eventually arriving in Bar Harbor center.
+When planning a photography session, I usually start very early, well before sunrise.
+My choice between "turning left or going straight" depends on what I want to capture.
+Either path is sure to be rewarding.